 Unfortunately, you don't have a choice as to how much you want to be withheld.
 Federal income tax is withheld from unemployment benefits at a flat rate of 10%.
 Depending on the number of dependents you have, this might be more or less than what an employer would have withheld from your pay.

 You can use Form W-4V, Voluntary Withholding Request, to have taxes withheld from your benefits.
 Complete the form and give it to your unemployment office.

 Making Estimated Tax Payments

 You might be required to make payments directly to the IRS as quarterly estimated tax payments if you elect not to have taxes withheld from your unemployment benefits.
 This works out to a payment once every three months while you're collecting unemployment benefits instead of having 10% withheld from every unemployment check.
 Doing it this way might give you a little bit of wiggle room when money is tight.

-It can be complicated, so you might want to consult with a tax professional because the whole equation can be complicated.
+You might want to consult with a tax professional because the whole equation can be complicated.
 You could accrue additional penalties if you don't pay enough tax, either through withholding or estimated tax payments.

 Reporting Unemployment Income for Taxes